alexandrac1420/Patrones_Arquitecturales/README.md

     docker-compose up -d
     ```

-    This will start both the Spring Boot backend and a MySQL container.
-The backend will be available on `http://localhost:8080`, and MySQL will be running inside the Docker container.
+    This will set up both the Spring Boot backend and a MySQL container locally.
+The backend will be available at `http://localhost:8080`, and the MySQL instance will run inside a Docker container.

-3. Build the project:
+3. Build the project using Maven:
     ```sh
     mvn package
-    ```

-    Should display output similar to:
-    ```sh
-    [INFO] --- jar:3.3.0:jar (default-jar) @ AplicacionesDistriuidas ---
-    [INFO] Building jar: C:\Users\alexa\OneDrive\Escritorio\Aplicaciones_Distribuidas\target\Patrones-0.0.1-SNAPSHOT.jar
-    [INFO] BUILD SUCCESS
     ```

 4. Run the application: